 Long thoracic nerve arises from the anterior rami of three spinal nerve roots: the fifth, sixth, and seventh cervical nerves (C5-C7).

 Sometimes, the root from C7 may be absent.
-Sometimes, there may be a contribution from C4 root.
+Sometimes, there may be a contribution from the C4 root.

 The roots from C5 and C6 pierce through the scalenus medius, while the C7 root passes in front of the muscle.